genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 </details>

 #### _`unit_conversions.csv`_
 The same trait may be measured in different units depending of the setting (e.g. primary vs secondary care) or the data source (trust 1 vs trust 2).
 This file allows unit conversions if a trait in a valid but undesired unit can be converted to a target_unit (as defined in `trait_features.csv`).
-It also acts a a synonym dictionary to standardise unit terminology, for example, `nmol/L` is converted into the preferred term `nanomol/L`.
-Such conversions can be identified by a `multiplication_factor` of 0.0.
+It also acts as a synonym dictionary to standardise unit terminology, for example, `nmol/L` is converted into the preferred term `nanomol/L`.
+Such conversions can be identified by a `multiplication_factor` of 1.0.

 <details>